joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 : information or code that specifies how data is to be presented to a human user; unlike spreadsheets, database tables do not convey their own display logic

 document-oriented database
-: a non-relational database type in which data is logically modeled as collegctions of "documents" with tree-like structures
+: a non-relational database type in which data is logically modeled as collections of "documents" with tree-like structures

 graph database
 : a non-relational database type in which data is logically modeled as a network diagram (a mathematical graph) with nodes and edges